m1k1o/neko/README.md

   - Use the ice lite protocol
   - e.g. false
 NEKO_ICESERVER:
-  - Describes a single STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer (deprecated)
+  - Describes a single STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer (simple usage for server without authentication)
   - e.g. 'stun:stun.l.google.com:19302'
 NEKO_ICESERVERS:
   - Describes multiple STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer